CVHvn/Vietnamese-text-classification/README.md

 Almost all feedback is short (longer feedback has 48 words).

+## Pretrained model

+[Multilingual e5 base](https://huggingface.co/intfloat/multilingual-e5-base) is initialized from xlm-roberta-base and continually trained on a mixture of multilingual datasets.
+It supports 100 languages from xlm-roberta (then they support Vietnamese xD), but low-resource languages may see performance degradation.
+This model is trained with 2 stages:

+- Initialization: xlm-roberta-base
+- First stage: contrastive pre-training with weak supervision
+- Second stage: supervised fine-tuning

+In my experience, this model will act very good in many public and secret dataset I tried.

 # Motivation

 Because text classification is a common task I need to do it a lot of time and I can reuse this code (just change the dataset).
 Previously, I only saved the code locally and didn't clean the code, so it was difficult to find and take advantage of the old code (I had to re-read the old code).
 I've also lost data with many important projects so I need to back it up to reuse and improve more easily.